yujiri8/yujiri.xyz/reviews/halo.md

 There is a single significant flaw with the core design, and this is something I didn't diagnose until playing Halo 3 singleplayer on legendary: *being too careful never gets you killed*.
 There are many exceptions (fighting Flood, keeping marines alive), but for most Covenant encounters, the more careful, the better, which means playing on legendary tends to be *very* tedious and not as interesting as playing on heroic because you don't get to do bold things.
 You just have to wait behind cover, pick someone off and then hide and recharge your shields, and repeat.

 In Halo 1, you have a recharging shield and non-recharging health.
-The split works out well becacuse using your shields is part of good play but taking health damage is generally a mistake, so it acts as a sort of "mistake buffer".
+The split works out well because using your shields is part of good play but taking health damage is generally a mistake, so it acts as a sort of "mistake buffer".

 ## Story